UK weather: Millions told to stay at home as Storm Eunice hits

 Millions of people have been told to stay at home as one of the worst storms in decades, Storm Eunice, hits the UK.

-The Met Office has issued a rare red weather warning for parts of south-west England and south Wales, meaning there is a danger to life from flying debris.
+The Met Office has issued a second rare red weather warning to cover London, the south-east and east of England.

-Forecasters warn it could bring wind gusts of up to 90mph on Friday, causing significant disruption and power cuts.
+A red warning - meaning there is a danger to life from flying debris - is already set to cover parts of south-west England and south Wales.

 Hundreds of schools will be closed, all trains in Wales are suspended and the Army is on stand-by.